 MT with interlingual (IL) pivot cannot work and scale up.
 No. ATLAS-II (Fujitsu) has been the best system for Japanese to and from English for twenty years.
-ATLAS-II v.14 has more than 5.7 M dictionary entries.
+ATLAS has more than 5.7M dictionary entries (v.14, Dec.
+2008).